Who We Are:

 Since 2011 the Monira Foundation (formerly Mana Residencies) has awarded rent-free, non-living studio space to artists for 12 months periods.
 Started by Karline Moeller and Ysabel Pinyol Blasi, this residency was through invitation only, but for the first time in the summer of 2021 we will be accepting artists through an open call.
 This residency is the gift of time, space, and community.

-Studio space is still critical to the practices of the overwhelming majority of visual artists but remains at a premium, especially in the New York tri-state area; a Monira Foundation residency facilitates continued production and helps strengthen professional and intellectual bonds among diverse individuals.
+Our mission is to provide a stimulating, rigorous, and contemplative environment in which talented and committed artists benefit from a large studio workspace and the support of a vital creative surrounding community.
+Studio space is still critical to the practices of the overwhelming majority of artists but remains at a premium, especially in the New York tri-state area; a residency at Monira facilitates continued production and helps strengthen professional and intellectual bonds among diverse individuals.

 Monira Foundations Artist in Residence Program supports mid career artists who work in any visual arts media.
 All applicants must be at least 21, American citizens or residents of the United States during the residency period, not be enrolled in a degree-granting program at the time of their residency, and be able to demonstrate a need for studio space.
 We encourage artists working in all visual media to apply.

 Selected Artists will have access to a private studio that is about 1,000 square feet.
 Each space comes equipped with a sink and basic studio equipment like a work table and chairs.
 The spaces are adaptable to artists’ needs with multiple electrical outlets and internet access.
 There is also a shared kitchen space onsite.

 In addition to much-needed physical space, residents will receive visits from artists, curators, critics, and collectors at specific points during their residency.